enobyte/UAS_J2EE/README.md

 Mysql -> 8.0.16

 ### How to Run
-- import utsDB.sql -> Mysql
+- import uasDB.sql -> Mysql
 - open Project to IntelliJ IDEA (or whatever u have IDE :D)
 - RUN |>